matheusb432/unity-course/notes/unity.md

 ## Triggers

 - A _Trigger_ is a boolean value that can be used to trigger an animation.
 It works by being automatically set back to false after being set to true.

+# UI Toolkit

+- Unity provides _UI Toolkit_, a tool that can be used to create GUIs.
+- It's a more modern alternative to the old UI system.

+## Concepts

+- A _Document_ is a container for UI elements, similar to HTML files.
+- A _Style Sheet_ is a collection of styles that can be applied to UI elements, similar to CSS files.